objcio/articles/2014-12-?-lldb-debugging.md

 	(lldb) breakpoint set -f main.m -l 16
 	Breakpoint 1: where = DebuggerDance`main + 27 at main.m:16, address = 0x000000010a3f6cab

 The shortest abbreviation you can use is `br`.
-As it turns out, `b` is an entirely different command (an alias for `_regexp-break`).
-But it lets you do similarly:
+As it turns out, `b` is an entirely different command (an alias for `_regexp-break`), but it is robust enough to allow the same breakpoint as above:

     (lldb) b main.m:17
     Breakpoint 2: where = DebuggerDance`main + 52 at main.m:17, address = 0x000000010a3f6cc4